-Regulation FCAS works in tandem with primary frequency response (PFR) to help control frequency and power system imbalance within and outside the NOFB, however, it is distinguished from PFR in two key ways:
+Regulation FCAS works in tandem with primary frequency response (PFR) to help control frequency and power system imbalance within and outside the NOFB9, however, it is distinguished from PFR in two key ways:

-- (a) Headroom, footroom and stored energy Regulation FCAS is provided by the reserved headroom, footroom and stored energy, as specified in a market ancillary service offer.
-PFR is a response based on a scheduled generating unit or semi-scheduled generating unit's available capacity and energy at the time; there is no requirement to reserve capacity or energy. - (b) AGC Regulation FCAS need only be provided in response to an AGC control signal request from AEMO to do so, whereas PFR is an ongoing power system security requirement every time a Scheduled Generator or Semi-Scheduled Generator receives a dispatch instruction to generate a volume greater than zero MW, as required by clause 4.4.2(c1) of the NER.
+- 4.(a) Headroom, footroom and stored energy As for Contingency FCAS, Regulation FCAS is provided by the reserved headroom, footroom and stored energy, as specified in a market ancillary service offer.
+PFR is a response based on a scheduled generating unit or semi-scheduled generating unit's available capacity and energy at the time; there is no requirement to reserve capacity or energy. - 2.(b) AGC Regulation FCAS need only be provided in response to an AGC control signal request from AEMO to do so, whereas PFR is an ongoing power system security requirement every time a Scheduled Generator or Semi-Scheduled Generator receives a dispatch instruction to generate a volume greater than zero MW, as required by clause NER 4.4.2(c1) of the NER.).